wp-plugins/wp-scribe-box/readme.txt

 created

 == Upgrade Notice ==

+= 0.1.4 =
+- some minor code optimizations, verified compatibility with 3.9

 = 0.1.3 =
 - OK, I am going to stop playing with the plugin for now